-The Prospectus sets out the relevant dates of the initial pool cut (See definition of Cut-Off Date in Section 9 (Glossary of Defined Terms) on page 221, being 31 March 2019) and the transfer and these are less than one month apart.
+The Prospectus sets out the relevant dates of the initial pool cut (See definition of Cut-Off Date in Section 9 (Glossary of Defined Terms), being 30 September 2019) and the transfer (to occur on the Signing Date) and these are less than one month apart.
 This clearly meets the requirement.